Thoughtful Leadership- Professional Development

 Professional development in any career field is an important process for the stability and growth of the organization.
 The fire service tends to lean internally when it comes to promoting officers; this makes the practice of professional development a critical one.
 Our firefighters absorb specific operational knowledge about their response area over time, that knowledge becomes a brain trust which is invaluable to a department.
 The local operational knowledge required to be a fire officer in any given jurisdiction

 is nearly a necessity.
 For that reason, it’s important for a fire department to develop the people they have as opposed to bringing in new officers from the outside.
-With clear expectations of your officers and a comprehensive development program, fire departments set the stage for their members to be successful while creating the foundation for a well-tuned fire department.
+With clear expectations of your officers and a comprehensive development program, fire departments set the stage for their members to be successful while creating the foundation for a well-tuned and morale-rich fire department.

 - customer service